daanney/Snake/README.md

 Or let the AI play with following:
 > python3 AIUI.py

+** NOTE **
+In order to run the AI you need to make sure to train your model.
+In the repo are my training set. if you want to create your own, just delete the files (*.td.*).
+For the first run, you need to comment the line to loadTDX, as it won't exist .. :-)
+> SnakeNN2.py

+or if you want to use the old one (then make sure to also invoke the correct class in AIUI.py)
+> SnakeNN.py

 ## How it's made
 The core elements of the game are divided into
 > Apple.py